georust/rinex/README.md

 The `Rinex` structure comprises the `header` previously defined, and the `record` which contains the data payload.

+Record data is always sorted by `epoch`, that is, sampling timestamps.

 The `record` is a complex structure of HashMap (_dictionaries_) whose definition varies with the type of RINEX file.
 Refer to its definition in the API and the specific documentation down below, for the type of file you are interested in.

-`record` is always first indexed by an `epoch`, that is, data is sorted by the sampling timestamp.
+`comments` identified in the record are currently dropped out because they are not considered as `epoch` data directly.
+In the next release, `recods` will be able to expose `comments` sorted by `epochs`.
+This will allow complex post-processing, and also allow the user to determine what happened in case of special epoch events.

 ## `Epoch` object